 We are pleased to provide this submission to Treasury recommending updates to the Australia-US tax treaty.
-These updates are aligned with the plans recently announced by the Australian Treasurer, the Hon Josh Frydenberg MP, to enter into a number of new and updated tax treaties by 2023.
+These updates are aligned with the plans Treasury has been implementing over the past 3 years to expand and update Australia's tax treaty network.